-There was a time when I was so broke that I actually ate donuts out of a trash bin behind a store that my boyfriend and I found while walking back to our squat (homeless camp) at the beach.
+There was a time when I was so broke that I dug a trashbag of old donuts out of a dumpster behind donut shop while walking back to the squat (homeless camp) at the beach.
 Not joking.
-To my credit, they were double bagged in a clear garbage bag.
 Though this may sound gross, it was actually glorious!
-A score like this was cause for celebration for all of our neighbors at the camp.
+A score like this was a festive occasion for everyone who called the squat home.

 Although my dumpster-diving squatting days were situationally the lowest I’ve ever been, they weren’t the most difficult times to overcome.
 The reason is that I was in a positive mental state at that time.
 I believed that anything was possible and therefore, it was quite easy to move on once I decided I was ready.
 It was the times that I was mentally and emotionally buried and beaten that were pure hell… a pit I thought I might never escape from.

 I get a lot of email from people who say that they are feeling this way.
 I know what it feels like to be so afraid to lose what little you have, yet so dissatisfied with your life at the same time.
 It’s a hellish existence.

 I don’t know how it is for others, but there is something about being truly down and depressed that made me even less receptive to want to take action to change.
 Any advice just seemed hollow, and to somehow mock my personal hell.
 Struggling out of a truly dark pit in life feels like I imagine it feels to try and escape from quicksand.
 The more you try to get out, the more you’re pulled down.

 It’s just easier to sit there and do nothing and stagnate in it.

 My goal with this post is to share some of the ways that I overcame the challenges of feeling so down and out that I was nearly demobilized.
 I still use many of these tactics today to keep myself in a forward-moving mindset.